AI Memory

 Lifecycle: Append-first and review-heavy; reversals should explain what changed rather than erase history.

-Trust: May include internal strategy.
+Trust: Contains internal strategy when the source bundle records it.
 Review before exposing externally or to agents with broad write permissions.

 uai-decision-memory-starter.zip